 The bearish engulfing pattern is the opposite of the bullish engulfing pattern.
 This pattern occurs when the price of the asset falls as more sellers are entering the market.
 This pattern is represented by two red candles where the red candle engulfs the next green candle.

-When you notice the bearish or bullish pattern, this means there will be a reversal in the trend.
+When you notice a bearish or bullish pattern, this means there will be a reversal in the trend.
 If traders hold a position on an asset whose price trend is about to end, they can use this pattern to exit the trending market.

 Morning Star/Evening Star Pattern